basemprince/pogo-pvp-assistant/README.md

 ```
 git clone git@github.com:basemprince/pogo-bot.git
 ```
-2. Navigate to the cloned repository and run the setup script which installs required dependencies and creates the conda environment:
+2. Navigate to the cloned repository and run the setup script located in the `scripts` directory, which installs required dependencies and creates the conda environment:
 ```
 cd pogo-bot
-./setup.sh           # Linux/macOS
+./scripts/setup.sh           # Linux/macOS
 ```
-   On Windows run `setup.bat` instead.
+   On Windows run `scripts/setup.bat` instead.
 The environment installs `ipykernel` for notebook support and `pyautogui` for GUI automation used in some example notebooks.
 3. In `src/main.py`, edit the phone variable to add the name of your phone, and